ymadoff/ryba/hdp/hdfs.coffee.md

 ## Configure HTTPS

+Important, this is not implemented yet, we tried to set it up, it didn't work and we didn't had time to look further.

     module.exports.push name: 'HDP HDFS # Configure HTTPS', callback: (ctx, next) -> {hadoop_conf_dir, hadoop_policy} = ctx.config.hdp
       namenode = ctx.hosts_with_module 'phyla/hdp/hdfs_nn', 1